NormFrenette/GatsbyBlog/content/blog/Looper/principles/index.md

 At this point, you will notice the countdown indicator counts more slowly: Whereas when you only had track 1 - it was counting from 9 to 0 during 1 bar, it now counts from 9 to zero over the entire length of the new track 2 (4 bars in our example).

 At this point, you could want to record a third track that is even longer than the second track.
-When you past the point in time where the track2 loops back to its begging, if you keep recording, the Looper will extend the track 3 by an entire base length - which means you get to record for 8 bars (or 12, 16, 20 if you keep going).
+When you past the point in time where the track 2 loops back to its beginning, if you keep recording, the Looper will extend the track 3 by an entire base length - which means you get to record for 8 bars (or 12, 16, 20 if you keep going).
-- If you stop recording at bar 6 in our example - that is the middle of the second looping of track 2, the base length of the loop will still be 8 bars, that is the base length of track 2 = 4 bars + one extension of another 4 bars.
+- If you stop recording at bar 6 in our example - that is the middle of the second looping of track 2, the new base length of the loop will still be 8 bars.
-- The math of this is not important, but what it means to your ears is that your base length for the loop (made of three tracks is 8 bars):
+- The math of this is not important, but what it means to your ears is that your new loop base length is 8 bars:
     - track 1 (your beat track in our example) plays 8 times
     - track 2 plays twice
-    - track 3 plays once (if you had stop recording at bar 6, then track three plays "silence" until the loop restarts at the beginning).
+    - track 3 plays once (if you had stop recording at bar 6, then track 3 plays "silence" until the loop restarts at the beginning).

 ##### Storage of loops, deleting and un-deleting
-Each track recorded in the loop is stored in the Looper memory as separate entities.
-When the Looper is playing, it takes these individual tracks mixes them  together to create the total loop you hear.
-It also takes care of playing the shorter track more times to match the longer tracks - as explained above.
+Each track recorded in the loop is stored in the Looper's memory as separate entities.
+When the Looper is playing, it mixes these tracks together to create the total loop you hear.
+The Looper also takes care of playing the shorter tracks as many times as needed to match the longer tracks - as explained above.

-Because each track is separate entity - it is possible to delete tracks from the from the loop.
+Because each track is a separate entity - it is possible to delete tracks from the loop.
 A foot switch is provided on the looper to delete the last recorded track.
-Every time you hit this delete button, you remove the last track.
-You can actually clear the looper completely by hitting this button has many times as the number of tracks you have recorded.
+Every time you hit "delete", you remove the last track.
+You can actually clear the looper completely by hitting this button as many times as the number of tracks you have recorded.
+>When the Looper is not playing the loop - it displays the current track count on the 7 segment display: As you delete tracks, you see the track count decrease.

-When a track is deleted in the looper, it is internally erased yet.
-The Looper simply marks it has "deleted" - but it keeps the recording available and knows its (previous) track number.
+When a track is deleted in the looper, it is not erased yet.
+The Looper marks it has "deleted" and will not play it in the loop when you hit "Play".
+However, it keeps the recording available and knows its (previous) track number.
 This means that it is possible to un-delete tracks.

-The un-delete button always restores (un-deletes) the last deleted track.
+Hitting the  un-delete foot switch always restores (un-deletes) the last deleted track.
+This is seen by the track count display increasing.

-It is therefore possible to re-record a  track in the middle of the pack, while keeping the tracks that follow.
+This makes it  possible to re-record a  track in the middle of the set, while keeping the tracks that follow unchanged.
 For example:

 1. You record track 1 - your base loop.
 2. You then overdub 3 times creating track 2,3 and 4.You loop is now playing 4 tracks in parallel.
 3. You decide that you do not like track 2 - there are small mistakes - but you like track 3 and 4.
 4. You hit the delete button three times:  this deletes track 4, then track 3, and finally track 2.
-5. When hit Play, you now only hear track 1 playing.
+5. When you hit "Play", you now only hear track 1 playing.
-6. You record track 2 again - this time perfectly with no mistakes.
-The fact that you re-recorded track 2 means that the old track 2 is now gone from the looper.
-(But track 3 and 4 marked as deleted are still available)
+6. You hit "record' which creates a new track 2 - this time you play it perfectly.
+The fact that you recorded a new track 2 means that the previous track 2 that had been marked  "deleted" is now gone from the looper.
+(But track 3 and 4 marked "deleted" are still available.)
-7. You click the undelete button twice: this restores track 3, and then track 4 to the loop.
-You loop has again 4 tracks: the original Base Loop (track 1), the new track 2 you have just recorded,  and the original takes of track 3 and 4.
+7. You hit the undelete button twice: this restores track 3, and then track 4 to the loop.
+Your loop has again 4 tracks: the original Base Loop (track 1), the new track 2 you have just recorded,  and the original takes of track 3 and 4.
 When you hit play, you hear the 4 tracks looping together.